 Did Fee have a condition such as bipolar disorder (either instead of ADHD or co-existing to it)?
 That is, a condition that made him more vulnerable to abuse or become addicted to Adderall?
 Was he using Adderall to minimize sleep so he could study more, thus becoming sleep deprived and further deteriorating his mental function?

 We’ll never know.
-But I am certain that there were red flags throughout his childhood and young adulthood.
-Red flags that if they were recognized accurately might mean Fee would still be alive.
+But I suspect that there were red flags throughout his childhood and young adulthood.

 Rest in peace, Richard.